ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 {: cli}
 {: api}

 The `emp_admin` is an internal {{site.data.keyword.databases-for-enterprisedb}} user that is used by the EDB Migration Portal to communicate directly with EnterpriseDB databases.
-Connect to the the EDB Migration Portal using your [IAM](/docs/databases-for-enterprisedb?topic=cloud-databases-iam) login information.
+Connect to the EDB Migration Portal by using your [IAM](/docs/databases-for-enterprisedb?topic=cloud-databases-iam) login information.

 Do no drop this user.
 {: important}